 For more on consignment: What is consignment and how to approach it?

 A dropshipping site never holds the stock and sells stock directly from another brand or manufacturer.
 This is similar to how marketplaces work.
+Most ecommerce platforms can be used for dropshipping by connecting a simple integration or plugin.

 Usually, the other brand will pay a fee for their products appearing or being sold on your site, so it is quite a good way to increase your product range without having too much risk.